Are you a parent of a teen who is dating? 20 cute Valentine’s Day date ideas for teenage couples in high school.

 We’ll start off with ideas they can do while at school since Valentine’s Day often falls on a weekday, and then move on to at-home Valentine’s Day date ideas for teens.

 Does your teen normally eat lunch together with their girlfriend or boyfriend at school?

 Great – they can use that as their Valentine’s Day Date.

 They can bring in a Valentine’s Day cupcake to surprise their date with to go with whatever the cafeteria or lunch bag is serving up.

-They could even tell their date they want to pack lunches that day for both of them, and surprise him or her with something from your home.
+They could even tell their date they want to pack lunches that day for both of them and surprise him or her with something from their home.

 Bonus Tip: Think outside of the box here – can your teen bring in two sets of chopsticks hanging around in your silverware drawer at home?
 That would make lunch more interesting.